codykingham/needal/README.md

-# needal 🪡
+# NeedAL 🪡

-"NEED Annotations and Labels!"
+"Need Annotations and Labels!"

 Annotation and auto-labeling tool for use with Text-Fabric